rehierl/abstract-properties/13-x-document-order/13-1-conclusions/1-0-document-order.md

 <!-- ======================================================================= -->
 # the doc-order is a total pre-order

-Recall that the pre-order and the level-order tree traversal algorithms are the only **order preserving** traversal algorithms.
+Recall that the pre-order and the level-order tree traversal algorithms are the only **order preserving** tree traversal algorithms.
 That is, both algorithms visit the nodes in tree order and also in child order.

 However, since the level-order trace of a tree can be described as a sequence